samrocketman/blog/_posts/2019-11-12-git-low-effort-workflow.md

 ### Overcomplexity

-One could argue that known Git is part of a developer's job since it's a tool of their trade.
+One could argue that knowing Git is part of a developer's job since it's a tool of their trade.
 However, to apply this blanket statement to "all developers" is not only potentially descriminatory... it's also not realistic to expect all people to be the same level technically at any particular thing.